Election Day Info

 - The legal sale of all alcoholic beverages including mixed beverages in Justice of the Peace Precinct #3

-Tyler County: One county, two Woodville and school board in each district
+Tyler County: Four county, city races and school board races in each district

 In Tyler County there is one contested county race on the ballot along with a preposition to enact a stock law in Precinct One.
 There's also contested school board races in the Chester, Colmesneil, Spurger, Warren and Woodville districts as well as mayor and council races in Woodville and Ivanhoe.

 In the race for Tyler County Judge Wesley Whitman-D is running against Milton Powers-R and a last minute write-in candidate, Brian Lewis-I.

 Newton County: One contested county race, school bond election

 In Newton County there is one contested county race and a school bond race on the ballot.

 Phillip A. White who ran unopposed for Newton County Precinct Two Commissioner in the March primary will face a last-minute write-in candidate, Brian Lewis, who is running as an independent.

 The Newton Independent School District is asking voters to approve a $26.5 million bond.

 The district plans to use the bond money for districtwide safety and security, a new main building at the high school, a connector and restrooms at the middle school and renovations at the high school.